 - the property must be wind and watertight and in all other respects reasonably fit for people to live in

 - the structure and exterior (including drains, gutters and external pipes) must be in a reasonable state of repair and in proper working order

 - installations for supplying water, gas and electricity and for sanitation, space heating and heating water must be in a reasonable state of repair and in proper working order

 - any fixtures, fittings and appliances that the landlord provides under the tenancy must be in a reasonable state of repair and in proper working order

 - any furnishings that the landlord provides under the tenancy must be capable of being used safely for the purpose for which they are designed

 - the property must have a satisfactory way of detecting fires and for giving warning in the event of a fire or suspected fire

 - the property must have satisfactory provision for giving a warning if carbon monoxide is present in a concentration that is hazardous to health

-- To comply with the Repairing Standard, private landlords must have regard to the guidance issued by Scottish Ministers on:
+To comply with the repairing standard, private landlords must also have regard to the guidance issued by Scottish Ministers on: